ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 # Introduction
 Many a frontend project is nowadays being developed in Typescript.
-There are lots of alternatives, but the common language for browsers is still mainly Javascript.
+There are a lot of alternatives, but the common language for browsers is still mainly Javascript.
-As a Javascript dev, it is pretty easy to switch to Typescript.
+As a Javascript developer, it is pretty easy to switch to Typescript.
 Why would you go with Typescript and therefore adding an extra build step?
 'Because of the type safety' is the usual answer.

 While I completely agree with that statement, I often see code where Typescript has no additional value.
-Even worse, it adds negative value by getting in the way of a developer and by not being readable.
+Even worse, it adds negative value by getting in the way of a developer and by being unreadable.
 How can that be?
-Well, let's see for ourselves.
+Well, let's have a look.

 In my opinion these are the main features that Typescript adds to Javascript:

 **Readability:**
-As a Javascript developer you need to master 'naming', because it is the only information you can provide in variables and functions.
+As a Javascript developer you need to master 'naming', because it is the only information you can provide with variables.
-Typed languages have the advantage that a type will always be part of a variable, and thus communicates some information.
-Functions in a typed language have contracts existing of a name, the variable types and a return type.
-In Javascript your contract is nothing but the function name.
+Functions are even harder, in Javascript your contract is nothing but the function name.
-Using Typescript you can enrich both variables and functions with types, making the code more readable.
+Using Typescript you can enrich variables with types, giving them more meaning.
+Functions in a typed language have contracts existing of a name, the parameter types and a return type.

 **Code hinting:**
 While a good IDE can help you out with Javascript, it will rock your world using Typescript.
-Instead of guessing, it knows which properties are on an item, which functions are (publicly) available, and gives you the power to create a clean public API for the next developer that does not rely on conventions.
+Instead of guessing, it knows which properties are on an item, which functions are (publicly) available, and gives you the power to create a clean public API that does not rely on conventions.
 As an added bonus it allows your IDE to generate code that is actually better than yours.

 **Compile-time errors:**